 - Always rinse your salmon and properly pat it dry to remove all the moisture.

-- Always bake with the skin on whenever possible, as this will decrease the risk of overcooking the salmon.
+- Always bake with the salmon skin on whenever possible, as this will decrease the risk of overcooking the salmon.

 - Preheat your oven before baking the salmon.